 A gruelling 21 stage battle which takes place over 3 weeks and covering around 3,500 kilometres is an immense test on the human body.
-Edition 106 of the Tour de France starts in Brussels on Saturday 6 July to finish in Paris on the 28th.
+Edition 106 of the Tour de France starts in Nice on Saturday 27 June to finish in Paris on the 19 July.
 In its first week, La Grande Boucle takes in a summit finish on the steep and partly unpaved La Planche des Belles Filles, while the Pyrenees are included in the second week and the Alps in the final week.

 The British Grand Prix is always sure to provide a phenomenal day out.
 Held at the iconic Silverstone Race Circuit, this is the oldest race in the Formula 1 calendar with the first ever official race being held here in 1950.
 Drivers describe Silverstone as one of the most challenging tracks on the calendar as it is “insanely fast”, and always offers fantastic wheel-to-wheel racing.

 Display’s from the RAF’s iconic, Red Arrows, live music stages and fun fairs puts forth great off-track entertainment too.
 Learn more about the F1 British Grand Prix here.

 Henley Royal Regatta, Oxfordshire: 1st – 5th July